-- Pupils learn about World War II, followed by a country focus upon Germany and the impact of prejudice upon others and lack of democracy with the separation of Berlin. - Pupils learn about moral issues and acceptance of different cultures and faiths with the development of trade and the British Empire, touching upon slavery, religions being shared throughout the world and embracing different cultural practices. - Pupils are taught the responsibility of being role models for their peers and the younger children and wider school community.
+- Pupils learn about World War II, followed by a country focus upon Germany and the impact of prejudice upon others and lack of democracy. - Pupils learn about moral issues and acceptance of different cultures and faiths with the development of trade and the British Empire, touching upon slavery, religions being shared throughout the world and embracing different cultural practices. - Pupils are taught the responsibility of being role models for their peers and the younger children and wider school community.